Laney College: History

 Laney College traces its history to the Oakland Central Trade School by the Oakland Board of the Education in 1927 and the Merritt School of Business (now Merritt College) founded in 1929.
 The trade school was later renamed Joseph C. Laney Trade and Technical Institute.
 Oakland Junior College was founded in 1953 with Laney serving as the vocational training center and Merritt hosting the liberal arts and business programs.
 In 1958, the college was renamed Oakland City College.
 With the establishment of the Peralta Junior College District in 1964, Laney Institute, located on the current campus, and Merritt College became separate autonomous colleges in their present-day forms.
 The current campus was opened prior to the 1970–71 academic year.

 On November 13, 2025, football coach and faculty athletics director John Beam was shot on the campus of Laney College.
 Beam died the next day.
 Beam was also prominent among the numerous Laney athletic faculties members who were featured in fifth season of the Netflix documentary series Last Chance U, which was released in 2020.
-The day before he was shot, Beam had expressed concerns about public safety at the Laney College campus, and specifically the field house, after the Peralta Community College District in 2020 terminated its contract with the Alameda County Sheriff's Office that provided armed deputies to protect the school and replaced them with six unarmed private contractors.
+The day before he was shot, Beam had expressed concerns about public safety on the campus of Laney College, and specifically the field house, after the Peralta Community College District in 2020 terminated its contract with the Alameda County Sheriff's Office that provided armed deputies to protect the school and replaced them with six unarmed private contractors.